 If your business is a partnership, multi-member LLC, C corporation, or S corporation, you should use your entity’s legal name.

-3. Describe your business structure
+3. Business structure

 4. Exemption